 I thought I’d do something different.
-We do recipes for but rarely do recipes for cats or dogs.
+We do recipes for humans but rarely do recipes for cats.
 I thought I would do some recipes for cats.

 I follow TWO Spoiled Cats and found this recipe a few days ago on their blog and liked it that I wanted to share it with you.

 RECIPE FOR CATS: SALMON KITTY TREATS

 10 oz canned salmon undrained.

 Heat oven to 350 degrees.
 Put 10 oz canned salmon (undrained) in a food processor and/or chop as finely as possible.